 Even though you haven't met all your career goals or advanced to a leadership role, it is important to be exemplary in your position now.
 Stay self-aware and don't take part in behaviours that a leader wouldn't, such as gossiping or missing deadlines.
 Instead, demonstrate a strong work ethic by being courteous and punctual.
 Your boss will appreciate someone with a record of bringing consistent positive results and may even introduce you to bigger projects to take on.

-5. Converse with your boss
+5. converse with your boss

 Have an open and honest conversation with your boss or manager about your ambitions and performance.
-Voicing your goals will demonstrate your desire for personal and professional fulfillment.
+Voicing your goals will demonstrate your desire for personal and professional fulfilment.
 This will also help your manager assist you in getting where you want to be.

 Sharing your aspirations and asking your manager to help identify your key strengths and areas of growth show them that you're ready for the next steps in your career.
 You can ask your boss about how they see your career progressing and develop a plan involving increasing levels of responsibilities that will support your long term goals.